rohanmaity123/docs/docs/how-to/setup-centos-for-development.md

 ## Installation of DNF
 ---

-For packages installation we can use `dnf` tool instead of traditional `yum` package manager.
+For packages installation, we can use `dnf` tool instead of the traditional `yum` package manager.
 DNF is same as Yum that installs, updates and removes packages on RPM bas4ed Linux systems.
 DNF is introduced for improving the bottlenecks of Yum such as performance, Memory usages, Dependency resolution, speed, and some other factors.

-To install DNF on RHEL/CentOS 7 systems, you need to set up and enable epel YUM REPO before installing DNF
+To install DNF on RHEL/CentOS 7 systems, you need to set up and enable `epel` Yum repository before installing DNF

 ```bash
 $ # Initial Setup